Project management is like driving a car during rush hour.

 Organizing constant communication is the most important tips for project managers.
 Without it, even the boldest and freshest idea is doomed to fail.
 However well you did your preliminary work, you can easily exclude it from the equation if you cannot convey the information within your team, to the client, and back.
 Misunderstandings, arguments, haste, and negative working atmosphere are only some of the possible outcomes that can significantly lower the quality of your final product.

 Well-established communication patterns help you prevent these problems.
 One single place where you communicate with your team is a good place to start if you can use it externally to contact your client – it’s even better.
 We do not recommend emails for internal communication.
-According to, Poppulo, the average open-rate of internal organization emails are 63%, which basically means that a third of all letters go unnoticed.
+According to Highnoon, the average open-rate of internal organization emails is not more than 63%, which basically means that a third of all letters go unnoticed.
 In case there are some important data inside, it can easily get lost.
 Although emails still remain the main source of communication for most companies, it is far more convenient to store any project-related info or feedback within a special tool as we described above.

 №7: Don’t be afraid to clarify